What You'll Learn

 'Lights');

 The first line of the code calls the NOAA Nighttime Lights Time Series.
-You can learn more about it here: https://developers.google.com/earth-engine/datasets/catalog/NOAA_DMSP-OLS_NIGHTTIME_LIGHTS
+You can learn more about it here: NOAA DMSP-OLS Nighttime Lights Catalog

 The global nighttime lights image represents the average brightness of nighttime lights at each pixel for a calendar year.
 For those of us who have sat by a window in an airplane as it descends to a destination at night, the scene may look vaguely familiar.
 But the image is very much an abstraction.
 It provides us with a view of the planet that we would never be able to see from an airplane or even from space.
 Night blankets the entire planet in darkness.
 There are no clouds.
 In the "stable lights" band, there are no ephemeral sources of light.
 Lightning strikes, wildfires, and other transient lights have been removed.
 It is a layer that aims to answer one question about our planet at one point in time: In 1993, how bright were Earth's stable, artificial sources of light?

-With the zoom controls on the map, you can zoom out to see the bright spot of Shanghai, the large blob of Seoul to the north and east, the darkness of North Korea except for the small dot of Pyongyang, and the dense strips of lights of Japan and the west coast of Taiwan.
+Zoom out to see the bright spot of Shanghai, the large blob of Seoul to the north and east, the darkness of North Korea except for the small dot of Pyongyang, and the dense strips of lights of Japan and the west coast of Taiwan.
+What stories can you already see?

 Part 2: Creating a Temporal Composite